-Schneider’s ‘German Angst’, exhibited at Dominik Mersch Gallery, 2014, is a photographic and video-based survey of some of the controversial artist’s most significant work of the last 30 years.
-It features photographic documentation of Schneider’s structure Haus u r, 1985–, and a video installation of Weisse folter, 2007, that takes viewers on a tour through the building.
+Schneider’s ‘German Angst’, exhibited at Dominik Mersch Gallery in 2014, was a photographic and video-based survey of some of the controversial artist’s most significant work of the last 30 years.
+It featured photographic documentation of Schneider’s structure Haus u r, 1985–, and a video installation of Weisse folter, 2007, which takes viewers on a tour through the building.
 Haus u r is an ongoing project, having begun in 1985 when Schneider inherited his family home.
 Since then, the artist has inserted extra walls to create rooms within rooms, turning the structure into a labyrinth of corridors and passageways, windowless and soundproof chambers, blocked doors and inaccessible areas.
 Visitors have reported experiencing disturbing phenomena within the structure since its opening.

-In 2007 Schneider built the confronting Kaldor Public Art Project, 21 beach cells, which created a dominating presence on Bondi Beach, Sydney.
-Gregor Schneider also installed ‘Basement Keller Haus u r’ 1985 – 2012 at the Art Gallery of New South Wales.
-The eleven-by-four-metre room shipped from Rheydt, was carefully inserted into the architectural fabric of the Gallery.
-A suite of photographs documenting ‘Totes Haus u r’ accompanies his work at the museum.
+In 2007, Schneider built the confronting Kaldor Public Art Project 21 beach cells, which created a dominating presence on Bondi Beach, Sydney.
+He also installed ‘Basement Keller Haus u r’ 1985 – 2012 at the Art Gallery of New South Wales.
+The eleven-by-four-metre room shipped from Rheydt was carefully inserted into the architectural fabric of the Gallery.

 Sign up to be the first for exclusive news on this artist.

 The DMG stockroom is regularly updated, featuring the latest additions.
 If you are looking for something in particular please call the gallery on +61 2 9368 1999.View More